oxisto/oxBag/README.md

 # oxBag

-For now, a simple addon that calculates how many of a certain item a character has in bags and in the bank.
+For now, a simple add-on that calculates how many of a certain item a character has in bags and in the bank.